- 5 Key Challenges Faced by Children with Phonological Disorder

 While different consonants have different sounds, children may find it difficult to differentiate between them.
 This can become increasingly challenging with longer sentences with multiple contextual sounds that need to be memorized.

 3. Problems With Devoicing

-Making sure that certain letters aren’t overtly pronounced is challenging for kids with a phonological disorder.
-This can become challenging for kids who need to natively adopt English, which can hamper their growth in school.
+Ensuring that certain letters aren’t overtly pronounced is challenging for kids with phonological disorders.
+This can become challenging for kids who need to adopt English, which can hamper their school growth.

 A critical phonological error kids can make is producing a front sound such as “t” and “d” instead of a back sound such as /k/ and /g/.
 This can confuse kids further when developing more complex words.